shelovestechy/identity-lab/Entra-lab/01-the-setup.md

 - a fictional tenant display name: **Ankkalinna**
 - test users for different departments
 - security groups for basic access modelling
-- a simple documentation structure for GitHub
+- a GitHub documentation structure for the lab

-The goal was not to build a perfect enterprise environment on day one.

-The goal was to create a simple base that I can expand into more realistic IAM scenarios over time.

-## Lab idea

-The lab uses fictional users, departments and roles.

-This helps me practise questions like:

-- who needs access?
-- why do they need it?
-- what group should give that access?
-- who owns the access?
-- what happens when someone changes role?
-- how can old access be reviewed and removed?

-I do not want this lab to be only about where buttons are in the portal.

-I want to understand the access logic behind the configuration.

-## Security note

-Real tenant identifiers, subscription identifiers, technical tenant details and any sensitive information are not published in this repository.

-Screenshots will be added only after tenant, subscription and user identifier details have been reviewed and blurred where needed.
+The setup is intentionally simple.

+It creates a base that can later be expanded into access reviews, lifecycle scenarios, application access, privileged access, Conditional Access and validation work.

-## Test users
+## Lab users

-The first users are fictional characters with different work roles.
+The first users represent different business areas and access needs.

 | User | Department | Role |
 |---|---|---|